Syllabus Creation

 • Provide suggestions for how to effectively learn in the class (e.g., reviewing notes after class, quizzing yourself on the content, teaching the content to someone else).

-• Be prepared to be flexible in scheduling exams and assignments, readings, etc. Consider including a statement that shows students you are committed to being adaptable, for example: his course will reaffirm one of the core values here at UT Austin: Responsibility.
+• Be prepared to be flexible in scheduling exams and assignments, readings, etc. Consider including a statement that shows students you are committed to being adaptable, for example: This course will reaffirm one of the core values here at UT Austin: Responsibility.
 Our responsibility to ourselves and each other is to put our humanity in the forefront of our academic pursuits.
-With that being said, this semester I commit to being adaptable in this time of great need, which is reflected in the course policies around attendance, grading, and assignments/exams.
-If you experience any hardships such as illness, accident, or family crisis, please know that these policies may be amended, and therefore, you should communicate with me as soon as you feel comfortable doing so.
+I commit to being adaptable, which is reflected in the course policies around attendance, grading, and assignments/exams.
+If you experience any hardships such as illness, accident, or family crisis, please communicate with me as soon as you feel comfortable doing so.
 If for any reason you do not feel comfortable discussing with me, please visit Student Emergency Services.

 • Allow for one or more mental health days during the semester.
 (A mental health day is when a student can miss class with no questions asked.
 They can simply let you know they need a day off for their own well-being.)